silk-us/silk-sdp-powershell-sdk/Help/SDPHostIQN.md

 * `-hostName` - [string] - The desired host for which you want to remove an assigned IQN.

 Examples:

-Removes any IQN assigned to the host `WinHost01`
+Removes any IQN assigned to the host `WinHost01`:
 ```PowerShell
 Remove-SDPHostIQN -hostName WinHost01
 ```

-Removes any IQN assigned to the host `WinHost01 via pipe`
+Removes any IQN assigned to the host `WinHost01` via pipe:
 ```PowerShell
 Get-SDPHost -name WinHost01 | Remove-SDPHostIQN
 ```